JavierCastellD/InitiationCodonMutationPredictor/README.md

-# A prediction method for the effect of mutations inthe initiation codon
+# A prediction method for the effect of mutations in the initiation codon
 Project for the creation of a method of predicting mutations in the initiation codon by using machine learning algorithms.
 The dataset obtained from Ensembl that was used in this project can be found in the following link: [WIP]